-D (// 1

 No. Potential Impacts Mitigation Measures

 1 General Conditions The local construction and environment inspectorates and communities have been notified of upcoming activities.
 The public has been notified of the works through appropriate notification in the media and/or at publicly accessible sites (including the site of the works).
 All guidelines from the WB and national instruction should be followed to prevent or mitigate the transmission of COVID-19 related to this context.
 All legally required permits have been acquired for construction and/or rehabilitation.
 The Contractor formally agrees that all work will be carried out in a safe and disciplined manner designed to minimize impacts on neighbouring residents and environment.
 Workers' PPE will comply with international good practice (always hardhats, as needed masks and safety glasses, harnesses and safety boots) There is posted material indicating the nearest police station and hospital (with accident and emergency facilities).
 The contractor must take reasonable steps to prevent unauthorized people accessing the site.
 Prohibit the burning of waste on site.
 Provide a first aid kits in different places of the work site with the appropriate number of materials given the number of workers on site.
-The workers will be noted about the locations of the first aid kits and trained how to use it.
-There are fire extinguishers which should be distributed within the working area.
+The workers will be noted about the locations of the first aid kits.
+Providing extinguishers which distributed within the working area.
 If work involving the use of flammable materials is being carried out or any other material that might make any danger, stop people smoking and do not allow other work activities involving potential ignition sources to take place nearby.
 Providing site boundaries (if any) by installing suitable physical boundaries (barriers, tape or fence).
 Marking excavation holes (if any) with physical boundaries (barriers, tape or fence).
-The contractor should put up barriers
+The contractor should put up barriers or covers in the area of

+openings and excavations if any.